We challenged our Members to plant 100 trees to celebrate 100 years of horticultural leadership in our community.

 Ruth Minshall and her grandson Desmond

-Seven years ago Ruth helped her grandson plant a horse chestnut seed in a small pot.
+Seven years ago, Ruth helped her grandson plant a horse chestnut seed in a small pot.
 Over the years they have potted it up and it is now taller than Desmond.
-Neither of them has room in their yards for such a large tree so they donated it to Oak Bay to be planted this fall along a walkway in Henderson Park.
+Neither of them have room in their yards for such a large specimen, so they donated it to Oak Bay to be planted this fall along a walkway in Henderson Park.

 |Tree Number Twenty Nine|

 Shona purchased this tree from the Swan Lake native plant sale this spring.
 She chose it to create shade, because it's a native tree and for the spring flowers.
 Shona hopes the fruit will provide winter food for the birds and add fall and winter interest.

 |Tree Number Twenty Eight

 Garnet planted five apples this spring to start a small compact orchard.
 All are on dwarf stock, and have had their first summer prune to keep them 24 inches wide.
 The heat-dome took all of the fruit except this one that was hidden under protective leaves.
 It tasted as good as it looks!